Get exclusive member benefits & effect social change. Join Today

 Cysts on the bile ducts can prevent the flow of bile.

 The cysts may go away without treatment, or your doctor may perform surgery to remove them.
 The surgery is done laparoscopically and with small incisions and less discomfort that common surgery.

 One of the most common complications of pale or clay-colored stools is jaundice.
 This is due to a buildup of bile in your body.
 Jaundice is a yellowing of your skin or around the whites of your eyes.
 See your doctor immediately if you have signs of jaundice because it may also be a symptom of liver disease.

-Your doctor will ask you questions to find out how often you have pale or clay-colored stools, other symptoms you may have, and to find out what medications you are taking.
+Your doctor will ask you questions about accompanying symptoms and medications you’re taking.
 Your doctor may also perform tests to help diagnose the cause of your pale or clay-colored stools.
 Possible tests include:

-Once the underlying cause of pale or clay-colored schools is treated, your stools should return to a normal brown color.
-However, not all causes are curable, such as liver disease and some cancerous tumors.
+Once the underlying cause of pale or clay-colored stools is treated, your stools should return to a normal brown color.
+However, some causes, such as liver disease and some cancerous tumors, are incurable.
 If the cause is incurable, you will continue to have pale or clay-colored stools.

 Written by: Rose Kivi and Diana Wells

 Medically reviewed on: Jan 24, 2017: University of Illinois-Chicago, College of Medicine